This course is in ClearingApply now for entry through Clearing

 +44 (0)131 451 8040

 The core chemistry courses (along with additional chemistry courses) ensure a strong basis in theory and laboratory practice.
-Communication and enterprise skills are an integral part of the programme.
+Communication and enterprise skills are an integral part of the course.
 Students choose a research topic in Level 4 or 5.
-The programme aims to produce Chemistry graduates at the highest level of professional skill and knowledge, whilst at the same time allowing for a broad, flexible programme in the earlier years.
+The course aims to produce Chemistry graduates at the highest level of professional skill and knowledge, whilst at the same time allowing for a broad, flexible course in the earlier years.

 Accredited by the Royal Society of Chemistry for partially meeting the academic criteria for Chartered Chemist (CChem).